12 Affordable Laundry Room Design Ideas to Add Instant Style

 Another idea you don’t normally think of when it comes to the laundry; displaying art.
 But I love this one.

 I also think it’s nice to veery away from those tongue-in-cheek artworks that are obviously made for a laundry.
 Sure, there’s nothing wrong with prints that give a nod to washing, or rinsing, or the fact that you’re in a laundry.
 But I love the idea of putting some unique and individual art up in the laundry room and making it – as I said above – a design destination!

-If you’ve been in your home a while, perhaps a cheap cupboard door handle refresh is in order.
-Or, if like me, you’re just not fond of the handles that came with the home, you can change them up too.
+If you’ve been in your home a while, perhaps a cupboard door handle refresh is in order.
+Or, if like me, you’re just not fond of the handles that came with your new-build home, you can change them up too.